 As you can see colors on the web are changing, for years dark more sophisticated color sets ruled.
-Now most colors are friendly and and lighter as you can see most with Twitter and Skype.
+Now, most colors are friendly and lighter as you can see most with Twitter and Skype.

-So the question is does the traditional rules of what colors mean to selling products still apply?
+So the question is do the traditional rules of what colors mean to sell products still apply?

 I think the answer is a little.

-For a quick refresh here is what colors used to mean through emotion:
+For a quick refresher here is what colors used to mean through emotion:

 Black – space, night, authority

 Pink – romantic, affection, sensuality